 The band started in 2005 when singer/guitarist Otis Francis met bass guitarist/singer Duane Loose.
 Fueled by a mutual interest in 80's rock, the two began playing venues with well-known local drummers.
 'It became clear right away that we had something worthwhile after the first few gigs' says Duane, "Otis and I just clicked, and we knew we had something special.'”

 The band was soon joined by Phoenix based drummer Janet Daniels, Janets"s collection of rhythms and a good foundation in the fundamentals and rudiments of drumming combined with years of performing provides the rock solid "clock" that every great band relies on.
 The combination worked, and it gave Uncle Click the unique edge that defines the band's sound.

-The final member, Charlie Glasgow joined the band on guitar, keys and vocals in 2017.
-Charlie was the perfect fit both professionally and personally.
-Charlie summed up his philosophy simply as "let's play great music and have fun".
+The final member, Greg Ansil joined the band on keys, guitar and vocals in 2017.
+Greg was the perfect fit both professionally and personally.
+Greg summed up his philosophy simply as "let's play great music and have fun".

 Excited as they were with the new sounds they were laying down, the band never anticipated the enthusiasm which critics and fans alike found for their music.
 Within the first year of playing private, corporate and local venues 5 star reviews were rolling in.

 Although they couldn't be happier than they are with their devoted fans in Phoenix, Uncle Click has set their sights on the Southwestern region.
 Following a successful 2020 event calendar the band is planning more shows in 2021.
 The band is better than ever and is truly ready to get back to what it's all about: rockin' the house!